-Become Debt Free by these Proven Ideas –Money Management
+Become Debt Free by these Proven Ideas

 Manage your debt or Keep debt tornado tamed to remain Debt Free

-Manage Bills to remain debt free
+Manage Your Bills to Stay Debt-Free

 - Buy and sell clothes so you can keep new clothing.
-You may sell your unused clothes online or to local shops who buy old clothes.
+You may sell your unused clothes online or to local shops that buy old clothes.
 Do not be a hoarder, you will feel good about it overall.

-- You may advertise higher/medium quality gumtree items on Facebook or your local newspaper to get better prices.
+- You may advertise higher/medium quality gum-tree items on Facebook or your local newspaper to get better prices.

 - It is good to consider work or seasonal part-time work to boost your income, especially during Christmas time.

-Manage food and groceries to remain debt free
+Manage food and groceries to remain debt-free

-- You should buy your most expensive groceries in bulk at Aldi, Lidl, Costco or wholesale grocery stores which really offer better value for your money: meats, loaves of bread, cheese, produce & paper products.
+- You should buy your most expensive groceries in bulk at Aldi, Lidl, Costco or wholesale grocery stores which offer better value for your money: meats, loaves of bread, cheese, produce & paper products.
 Establish a monthly grocery budget for the additional needs at regular grocery stores.

 - If you decide to take the family for a restaurant meal, skip the mocktails /cocktails and stick with water.
 Skip the extras too (dessert, etc.).